NethServer/docs/administrator-manual/en/access2.rst

     ``Nethesis,1234``.

-Besides root, all users with the :guilabel:`Shell` option enabled can access the Server Manager.
+Besides root, all users with a :ref:`delegated<delegation-section>` panel can access the Server Manager.

 The web interface language is automatically chosen depending on your browser configuration.
 If you wish to change the language, go to your user name